GloriaFriesen/ping-pong/README.md

   * open index.html
 * In browser
   * Enter a number
-  * Click submit to see the result
+  * Click play to see the result

 ## Specifications